cadnano/cadnano2.5/README.md

 ### Windows

-On Windows just download the installer for your python version.
+On Windows just download the installer from Riverbank computing for your python version.
+We have no experience with other installation methods other than Anaconda for Windows.
+See below.

 ### Mac and Linux

-These instructions can work for 10.10 Yosemite, and possibly for 10.11 El Capitan under Xcode 7.0.1, using Qt5.5.1 but this has not yet been tested.
-Please provide feedback if it works for you.
-Linux seems to have no problems.
+These instructions can work 10.10 Yosemite and  10.11 El Capitan under Xcode 7.0.1 and 6.5.
+It has also been tested on Debian 7.9 Wheezy Please provide feedback if you have problems running this in issues.

 You can run the included `pyqt5_check.py` which will grab, build and install `Qt5`, `sip` and `PyQt5` in your python environment.
 It is cleanest using